Anurag19101996/Human_Centred_Design_512/data-512-homework_1 /README.md

 6. **least_10_months_time_series.png**
    - **Description**: Time series plot for the 10 articles with the fewest months of available data, separated by desktop and mobile access.
    - **Details**: Highlights articles with the fewest months of data.

+7. **DATA512-HW1-Anuraga.ipynb**
+   - Python notebook to process the code for data extraction from API as well as the required analysis and time series charts.

 ## Known Issues and Special Considerations